mrrfv/open-android-backup/README.md

 ### Windows

 1. Install the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install#install), a compatibility layer allowing you to run Linux applications (such as this one) on Windows.
-You only need to follow the `Install` step. **IMPORTANT: WSL 2 doesn't play nice with adb, so I suggest you to use WSL 1 for now.**
+You only need to follow the `Install` step.
-2. Open an app called "Ubuntu" or "Debian".
-It should be in your start menu.
-3. Navigate to your desktop by running `cd Desktop`. *(optional)*
-4. Follow all steps from the install guide for Linux.
+2. Clone or [download](https://github.com/mrrfv/linux-android-backup/archive/refs/heads/master.zip) this repository.
+3. Open the repository in the file explorer.
+Right click on a file called `backup-windows.ps1`, and click on "Run with PowerShell". **IMPORTANT: If you see an error after running the script, search for "Developer Settings" in the Settings app, and apply the settings related to PowerShell.**

 ## Usage